stormy-ua/DeepLearningToy/README.md

 max | Element-wise maximum of tensor elements. |
 broadcast | |
 transpose | Permute the dimensions of a tensor. |
+reshape | Gives a new shape to an array without changing its data. |
 conv2d | Computes a 2-D convolution given 4-D input and filter tensors. |